Public Investment Corporation: History

-The organisation has its origin in 1911 with passing of the Public Debt Commissioners Act of 1911, a year after the formation of the Union of South Africa.
+The organisation has its origins in 1911, with the passing of the Public Debt Commissioners Act of 1911, a year after the formation of the Union of South Africa.
 Known then as the Public Debt Commissioners, it would manage the government's debt, investing the government and South African Railways and Harbours trust funds and by 1924 had taken on the provincial administrators funds as well.
 By the mid-1920s it would manage the granting of loans to local governments in the country.
-The Pension funds managed would allow the government to borrow against those funds.
-In 1984, a new act, the Public Investment Commissioners Act No.45 of 1984, which moved its focus from debt to investment management, investing funds on behalf of government organisations, the appointment of commissioners and with the finance minister as its chairman.
+The Pension funds managed by the government would allow the government to borrow against those funds.
+In 1984, a new act, the Public Investment Commissioners Act No.45 of 1984, moved its focus from debt to investment management, investing funds on behalf of government organisations, the appointment of commissioners and the finance minister as its chairman.

 With the first free election in South Africa in 1994, the Public Investment Commissioners announced the formation of the Isibaya Fund in 1995.
 This saw a portion of the money managed diverted to the new fund to invest in Socially Responsible Investments to target economic growth transformations in population groups disadvantaged during apartheid.
 The next change came in 2004 with a new act passed called the Public Investment Corporation Act of 2004, where the Public Investment Commission became legalised corporate asset managers.
 Now a client's specific investment objectives would be expresses in a detailed client investment mandate which are individually negotiated with a client concerned and approved by the Financial Services Board.

+In 2016, PIC bought a 26.4% stake in South-African beverage company Distell from AB InBev.
+The stake was valued at $645 million.
+In 2020, PIC raised their stake in retailer Mr Price to 15.08%.

+In March 2020 an inquiry was made into PIC which reported staff victimisation, bad company governance and impropriety, while former CEO Dan Matjila was accused of misusing funds and making poor investment decisions.
+In 2023 the PIC annual report's lack of transparency regarding the cost of legal proceeding and investigation of the inquiry was criticised.

+The PIC made a $100 million equity investment in 2022 into the Africa Finance Corporation.

+In November 2022, PIC, along with Aberdeen Asset Management, sold the remaining controlling shares of major South African retail firm Massmart to Bentonville, Arkansas-based retailer Walmart in an all-cash transaction valued at $377.6 million.

+PIC increased its stake in Clicks Group to 20.135% in March 2025 by purchasing shares valued at $14.89 million.
+Later that month, PIC raised its stake in Woolworth to 20.248%, becoming the largest shareholder in the company.
+In the same year, PIC invested $40 million into Africa50, an African infrastructure investor.